ChrisF1976/MMM-Cookidoo/README.md

 ```
 ## Use a shortcut to the cookidoo-link
 The cookidoo link is stored in `~/MagicMirror/modules/MMM-Cookidoo/cookidoo.link`.
 Now you can also create a shortcut on your mobile device to get the cookidoo link.
-**This solution work with Apple devices.
+   **This solution works with Apple devices.
 I dont know if Android supports that, too.**
 1. Open the Shortcuts App
    Open the Shortcuts app on your iPhone or iPad.
 2. Create a New Shortcut